-African literature portrays the African experience and issues.
-Thus, globalisation, conflict resolution, ecological environmental concerns, human rights, and many other challenges are the main concerns of African literature today 1.
-On top of that, the emergence of female writers has enabled them to mirror women's issues and roles in their society.
-And the extraordinary entry of women has broadened the horizons of African literature, particularly novels2.
-Thus, gender issues and related subjects are other themes in African literature.
+Globalisation, conflict resolution, ecological and environmental issues, human rights, and many other challenges are the main concerns of African literature today.
+On top of that, the emergence of female writers has enabled them to mirror women's

-However, Stratton "in characterizing African literature, critics have ignored gender as asocial and analytic category" 3.
-Besides, African literary criticism has limitation in addressing the relationship between nature and human.
-This is because African literary criticism fucuses only on human agents by excluding the non-human natural environment.
-Iheka asked a question that shows non-human beings were not the center of discussion in literary criticism in Africa as follows:
+However, Stratton "in characterizing African literature, critics have ignored gender as asocial and analytic category".
+Besides, African literary criticism has limitations in addressing the relationship between nature and humans.
+This is because African literary criticism focuses only on human agents by excluding the non-human natural environment.
+Ihekaasked a question that shows non-human beings were not the center of discussion in literary criticism in Africa as follows: